Canine circovirus: Genome

 The genome of CaCV is made up of a single circular strand of DNA 2,063 nucleotides in length.
 DNA in general is made up of four nitrogenous bases: adenine (A), thymine (T), cytosine (C), and guanine (G) in which A pairs with T and G pairs with C across complementary strands in double stranded DNA and occasionally in single stranded DNA with a specific sequence that promotes same-strand base pairing.
-CaCV exhibits this behavior in the form of stemloop structures.
-Guanine-Cytosine nucleotide base pairing makes up a little over half of the total pairs that are present in CaCV and the most abundant dinucleotides (when adjacent nucleotides on the same strand bind covalently to each other) observed are T-G and G-G. The genome is made up of two coding and two noncoding sections.
-There are only two open reading frames (ORFs) that code for specific viral replicase and capsid proteins.
+CaCV exhibits this behavior in the form of stem-loop structures.
+G-C nucleotide base pairing makes up a little over half of the total pairs that are present in CaCV and the most abundant dinucleotides (when adjacent nucleotides on the same strand bind covalently to each other) observed are T-G and G-G. The genome is made up of two coding and two noncoding sections.
+There are two open reading frames (ORFs) that code for specific viral replicase and capsid proteins.
 Viral replicase proteins are made up of 303 amino acids and the viral capsid is constructed out of 270 amino acids.
 The gene coding for the capsid contains the sequence for 30 arginine amino acids originating from the amino terminus.
 This unusual stretch is hypothesized to be important for DNA binding.
 The two intergenic noncoding portions of the genome are made up of 135 and 203 nucleotides.
 These regions contain distinctive sequences for stemloop structures, in which the single stranded DNA pairs up and a ring is formed at the end, as well as segments of palindromes.
 There is one noncoding region between the two ORFs that contains a stemloop structure and the sequence TAGTATTAC used for the initiation of genome replication.
 The origin of replication site (ori) is located within the intergenic region between the two coding regions at the 5’ end.
-The palindromic sequences are an important feature there.
-An interesting note about the genome of CaCV is that one of the intergenic noncoding regions shares 91% nucleotide identity with the pine marten torque teno virus from the family Anelloviridae providing evidence of a possible evolutionary relationship between the two viruses.
+A note about the genome of CaCV is that one of the intergenic noncoding regions shares 91% nucleotide identity with the pine marten torque teno virus from the family Anelloviridae providing evidence of a possible evolutionary relationship between the two viruses.